stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 Post-conditions are intended to be used to force a transaction to abort if the transaction would materialize changes to the originating account that are not to the user's liking.
-For example, a user may append a post-condition saying that upon successful execution, their STX balance should be greater than or equal to 1 STX.
+For example, a user may append a post-condition saying that upon successful execution, their STX balance should have decreased by no more than 1 STX.
 If this were not the case, then the transaction would abort and the user would only be billed for the transaction fee of processing it.
 As another example, a user purchasing a BNS name may append a post-condition saying that upon successful execution, the BNS name should be in their account asset map.
 If it